mouli1508/AI-textbook-Q-A-using-RAG/README.md

 # 🧠 Agentic Long-Term Memory

 This project explores the concept of long-term memory in AI agents and demonstrates how to build agentic memory systems using various approaches and tools.

+Feel free to ⭐️ the repo if it helps you understand long-term memory for agents!

 ## 📚 What You'll Learn
 1. How to design a **custom agentic long-term memory**.